8erg/8erg.github.io/content/posts/2025-07-27-DLL-Proxying-Injection-OneDrive.md

 ### Why all these definitions?

 You might be asking why all these definitions, simply because to understand how `DLL` Proxying works you need to grasp these little core concepts.
-Basically, it performs a `DLL` hijacking, but we're able to redirect the legit exported functions to the legit `DLL` so we don't break the functionality of the process and the same time we can execute our malicious code.
+Basically, it performs a `DLL` hijacking, but we're able to redirect the legit exported functions to the legit `DLL` so we don't break the functionality of the process and at the same time we can execute our malicious code.

 >⚠️ |
 >You could still slow down the process while loading the `DLL` so it's recommended to perform